Zomatree/zomatree/README.md

 ### Hi there, i'm Zomatree 👋

-I'm a programmer thats works with Python, Rust and Typescript.
+A programmer who works with Python, Rust and Typescript.

 I enjoy making small projects in rust and doing web development related projects.